vadimv/server-components/README.md

 The Reactive Server Pages (RSP) project enables creating single page applications and dynamic websites in Java.

 RSP UI lives on the server-side.
-The browser sends events to the server and updates the presentation to the incoming DOM change commands.
+The browser only sends events to the server and updates the presentation to the incoming DOM change commands.

 ## Motivation